mazin1hn/eks/README.md

-# End to End Production Grade Deployment on AWS EKS - [Cloud Native Application]
+# ClusterCore - GitOps Driven Platform on Amazon EKS

-Built a **production-grade Kubernetes platform on Amazon EKS** with fully automated **GitOps deployments**, where pushing a Docker image triggers a **Git update → ArgoCD sync → live deployment**, eliminating manual intervention and ensuring consistent, reliable releases.
+Built an **end-to-end production-grade Kubernetes platform on Amazon EKS** with fully automated **GitOps deployments**, where pushing a Docker image triggers a **Git update → ArgoCD sync → live deployment**, eliminating manual intervention and ensuring consistent, reliable releases.

 This project demonstrates a **production-grade deployment of a cloud-native application on Amazon EKS**, with **all infrastructure provisioned using Terraform**, **GitOps automation via ArgoCD**, and a **fully automated CI/CD pipeline using GitHub Actions**.